6.4 Ethics Committees

 Institutional Review Boards and Ethical Research

-Other types of ethics committees have been formed to address the ethics of medical research on patients.
-Historically, there are examples of medical research causing harm to patients.
+Other types of ethics committees have been formed to address the ethics of medical research on clients.
+Historically, there are examples of medical research causing harm to clients.
 For example, an infamous research study called the “Tuskegee Study” raised concern regarding ethical issues in research such as informed consent, paternalism, maleficence, truth-telling, and justice.

 In 1932 the Tuskegee Study began a 40-year study looking at the long-term progression of syphilis.
 Over 600 Black men were told they were receiving free medical care, but researchers only treated men diagnosed with syphilis with aspirin, even after it was discovered that penicillin was a highly effective treatment for the disease.
 The institute allowed the study to go on, even when men developed long-stage neurological symptoms of the disease and some wives and children became infected with syphilis.
 In 1972 these consequences of the Tuskegee Study were leaked to the media and public outrage caused the study to shut down.[4]